Loading…

 Japan had the set for 13 days before EN launched.
 That gave the JP market time to establish price floors before EN product started moving.
 EN launched June 12 into that context, initially with sellers pricing based on JP comps rather than actual EN transaction data.

 Standard SRs are different.
-Cards like the base SR Akainu (OP16-065), the base SR Kuzan (OP16-063), and the base SR Borsalino (OP16-073) needed for Sengoku builds are moving briskly on TCGPlayer.
-Play demand is real.
+Cards like the base SR Akainu (OP16-065), the base SR Kuzan (OP16-063), and the base SR Borsalino (OP16-073) needed for Sengoku builds are moving briskly on TCGPlayer at a few dollars each.
+Play demand is real, and those prices did settle the way the pattern predicts.
 Competitive players need these cards to build decks and they are not waiting weeks.

-One specific data point worth tracking: the Boa Hancock Parallel (around 20,000 JPY in Japan, stabilized) is scarce partly because of JP box shortages.
-If EN has better distribution, her EN price may settle below the JP equivalent.
-That is a card to watch rather than to chase in week 1.
+One specific data point worth tracking: the Boa Hancock alternate-art parallel (around 20,000 JPY in Japan, stabilized) is scarce partly because of JP box shortages.
+On TCGPlayer, the EN alternate art was running well below the JP figure, in line with what you'd expect for a non-Manga-Rare parallel with better EN distribution.
+That is a card to watch rather than to chase.

 GODEEPER: Want the full week-1 buy, hold, or sell verdict broken down by rarity and card type?
 OP-16 Week 1 Buy Hold Sell: Full Verdict 2026